revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 <blockquote markdown="1">

- String is a sequence of characters.
-String objects are immutable which means a constant and cannot be changed once created.
-Also, it stored in a special memory area inside heap known as string constant pool.
+ String is a sequence of characters.String objects are immutable which means a constant and cannot be changed once created.Also, it stored in a special memory area inside heap known as string constant pool.

  String objects can be created as a literal or using new operators.